-Independent Maintenance Systems; Maintenance Documentation and Safety Inspection Audits
+Independent Maintenance Systems; Maintenance Administration and Safety Inspection Audits

 The maintenance of vehicles and trailers that are specified on the licence is one of the most important areas of compliance.
 When the operator licence is initially applied for the applicant signs a series of important declarations that include the following: